djeada/Linux-Notes/encryption.md

-Since an encrypted file is usually smaller than a non-encrypted file, it uploads faster.
+Because an encrypted file is typically smaller than a non-encrypted file, it transfers more quickly.

 <h1>Make public and private GPG keys.</h1>